Indian Government’s decision to fully digitize our economy ruffled many a business heads at the outset. Not anymore though.

 The marriage of digital currency with digital signatures has given massive power to the consumer.

-While eSignatures are legally binding and have gained momentum in the recent times, digital currency is already made its presence felt, especially after the Demonetization in 2016.
+While eSignatures are legally binding and have gained momentum in recent times, digital currency is already made its presence felt, especially after the Demonetization in 2016.

 Going forward, the times are going to be anything but exciting and revolutionary for most industries as consumers are becoming increasingly aware of the many conveniences and the security eSignature offers, cashless economy or not.